On this page...

-Iowa Program Standards.
 Program standards are criteria for the quality of, and conditions for, district and school programs.
 In Iowa, program standards include, but are not limited to: Iowa Quality Preschool Program Standards, 21st Century Community Learning Centers, and Talented and Gifted.

-Iowa Academic Standards.
 Academic and learning standards are clear and rigorous expectations that educators use to help ensure that all students are college, career, and citizen ready.
 Standards provide a set of common expectations for school districts across the state.
 These standards include the Iowa Early Learning Standards, Iowa Core Standards, Iowa Core Essential Elements, Iowa English Language Proficiency Standards, career and technical education standards, and recommended standards in the areas of fine arts and computer science.

 Some Academic Standards Are Required, Others Are Not